Salt & Wind Travel

 Pulque, Central Mexico (Mexico State, Tlaxcala, Puebla, Hidalgo)

-Most commonly found in Central Mexico, pulque is an alcoholic beverage that has been around for thousands of years.
-It was considered the drink of ancient Aztec, Mayan, and Huastec gods before becoming the people’s drink.
+Pulque, an alcoholic beverage most commonly found in Central Mexico, has been around for thousands of years.
+It was considered the drink of ancient Aztecs, Mayans, and Huastec gods before becoming the people’s drink.

-Locals tip: Try pulque the traditional way and drink it from a pebbled glass cacariza.
+Local’s tip: Try pulque traditionally and drink it from a pebbled glass cacariza.

 Sotol, Northern Mexico (and present-day West Texas, New Mexico, Arizona)